← MRI Terms

 When a Written MRI Review Can Help

-When I review a spine MRI for a patient, I try to separate the background wear-and-tear findings from the findings that may actually be driving the symptoms.
+When I review a spine MRI, I try to separate the background wear-and-tear from the findings that may actually be driving symptoms.
+A written review can explain what the report likely means and which findings may deserve more attention — but it can’t replace an in-person exam, and it isn’t the right choice for red-flag symptoms.

 FAQ: How to Read Your Spine MRI Report